mkvlrn/template-nest/README.md

 Yup.

-## test conventions

-Convention over configuration, yo.
-But configure away if you must!

-Three directories laid out in the root of the project:

-- `./test` for unit tests, mirroring the structure of `./src`
-- `./test-integration` for integration tests
-- `./test-e2e` for end-to-end tests

-Within each of these directories, the `_mocks`, `_setup`, and `_utils` directories should hold any mocks, vitest setup files (those are used automatically by the vitest config), and general utilities for the tests.

-Since the folder directories are path aliased, any mocks or utilities needed by the tests can be imported from the 🧪 alias, such as `🧪/_utils/my-util.ts`.
-You can change the alias in the `tsconfig.json` file if you find it difficult to use emojis and you _hate fun_.

-The tests are run with vitest, which is configured in `./vitest.config.ts`.
-This config depends on this directory structure, and will automatically find all the tests in the `./test` directory.

 ## vscode

 You might want to install the recommended extensions in vscode.
 Search for **@recommended** in the extensions tab, they'll show up as _"workspace recommendations"_.